-In most cases birth injuries are something that an experienced medical practitioner should be able to avoid in the exercise of reasonable skill and care and discharge of their duty of care to you and your baby.
+In most cases birth injuries are something that an experienced medical practitioner should be able to avoid in the exercise of reasonable skill to you and your baby.

-Birth injuries and birth defects can lead to numerous permanent disabilities, including:
+Birth injuries and birth defects can lead to numerous permanent disabilities to the baby, including:

-- Brain injuries such as cerebral palsy leading to intellectual disabilities.
+- Brain injuries such as cerebral palsy leading to physical and intellectual disabilities.